robaru/sofamyroom/README.md

 # Known issues

-* When using the MEX library, MATLAB can crash since the memory allocation performed by llibmysofa is not persistent.
+* When using the MEX library, MATLAB can crash since the memory allocation performed by libmysofa is not persistent.
-* The native version outputs a warning when ``options.mex_saveaswav`` is not declared.

 # License